 Behind the scenes, ImportImage and ImportSnapshot are able to distribute the processing and storage operations of each import operation across multiple EC2 instances.
 This optimization speeds up the import process and also makes it easier for you to predict how long it will take to import an image of a given size.

-In addition to building your own import programs that make use of ImportImage and ImportSnapshot (by way of the AWS SDK for Java and the AWS SDK for .NET), you can also access this new functionality from the AWS Command Line Interface (CLI).
+In addition to building your own import programs that make use of ImportImage and ImportSnapshot (by way of the AWS SDK for Java and the AWS SDK for .NET), you can also access this new functionality from the AWS Command Line Interface (AWS CLI).

 This new functions are available now in all AWS regions except China (Beijing) and AWS GovCloud (US).